 The response time, on the other hand, shows how long it takes you to respond.
 To maintain a high position in search results for your Airbnb listing, you should keep your response rate higher than 90%.
 With regard to the response time, you should be as prompt as possible.

 A simple lifehack is to convert your standard messages into templates.
-This way you will be able to improve your response time and reply to a greater number of messages.
+This way, you will be able to improve your response time and reply to a greater number of messages.
 You can also start using software to help you with messaging.
 For example, vacation rental software such as iGMS will help set up templates and send automated replies at preset dates and times.

 Your positive reviews are a signal to Airbnb that you are a great host who provides an excellent guest experience.
 To reward such hosts, Airbnb will move their listings to the top of the search results.
+Also, five-star reviews are necessary for obtaining a Superhost status.

 However, ensuring a great stay for your guests is not enough to receive a glowing review.
 To encourage your guests to review their stay at your property, ask them to leave you a review in your post-departure email.
-You can also review your guests first and Airbnb will prompt your guests to review you in return.
+You can also review your guests first, and Airbnb will prompt your guests to review you in return.

 As Instant Book enables guests to book without a host’s approval, guests can just choose their dates and then discuss check-in arrangements with a host.
 This functionality simplifies the booking process for guests and helps hosts to land more bookings.